JOHNcoding9/Python-exercises/README.md

 A collection of numerous Python exercises, all of which were taken from [Curso em Vídeo](https://www.youtube.com/c/CursoemV%C3%ADdeo)  YouTube channel by Gustavo Guanabara.

 # 🎯 Objective
-Each file is an exercise is designed to practice and strengthen your understanding of **programming logic**, control structures, data manipulation, and algorithmic thinking.
+Each file is an exercise designed to practice and strengthen your understanding of **programming logic**, control structures, data manipulation, and algorithmic thinking.

 As you progress, the exercises become more challenging and cover a wider range of topics.
 This collection was essential for me in learning the fundamentals of programming.